 - Swallowing without chewing

-Like auto insurance, pet insurance is something you hope you never need, but you’re glad to have it when you do.
+The necessity of pet dental insurance is like auto insurance – it is something you hope you never need, but you’re glad to have it when you do.
 Many insurance providers, such as Progressive, offer pet insurance that covers things like dental cleanings.
 However, it’s important to note that not all these plans cover preventive, elective, or cosmetic procedures.

 A few pet insurance companies do cover the costs of treating gingivitis, root canals, broken, chipped, and fractured teeth.
 With many insurance options out there, you’re sure to find one that works for you.